 Adoption is a life-long process and each adoption is unique and special.
-Catholic Social Services of the Miami Valley offers expertise in adoption services including general adoption information and post-adoption services.
-We also support adoptive families through the Safe Counseling program, educational programming, and support for adoptees.
+Catholic Social Services of the Miami Valley offers post-adoption services and general adoption information, support for adoptees, and specialized support for adoptive families through our Safe Counseling program.

-Whether you’re pregnant and considering making an adoption plan, you’re an adoptee looking for information on your birth family, you’re looking for information about how to adopt a child, or your family includes an adopted child, we have expertise to assist you.
-The CSSMV counseling program is available to adult and child adoptees and their families.
+Whether you’re an adoptee looking for information on your birth family, you’re looking for information about how to adopt a child, or your family includes an adopted child, we have expertise to assist you.
+The CSSMV professional counseling program is available to adult and child adoptees and their families, and also offers special expertise in the area of attachment disorders.

 Our counseling team has expertise working with adoptive families as they go through the adoptive family life cycle.
 To learn more about these stages and how CSSMV can help address some of the unique challenges faced by adoptive families, please CLICK HERE.